Election crackdown runs into speed-tweeting human 'bots'

 She participates in about 10 rooms, each with 50 members who are invited in once they hit a certain number of followers.
 That number varies, but "newbies" might have around 3,000, Tomasieski says.
 Some have far more.

-Everyone in the room tweets their own material and also retweets everyone else.
-So a tweet Tomasieski sends may be seen by her roughly 51,000 followers, but then retweeted by dozens more people — each of whom may have 50,000 or more followers.
+Everyone in the room tweets their own material and also retweets everyone else's.
+So a tweet that Tomasieski sends may be seen by her roughly 51,000 followers, but then be retweeted by dozens more people, each of whom may have 50,000 or more followers.

 During a recent afternoon, Tomasieski retweeted messages criticizing immigrants in the U.S. illegally, Democratic socialists and the media.
 One noted an Associated Press story about an increase in the number of Muslims running for public office — news the user described as "alarming."